Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - Not addressing the intended goals of the program

-- Losing the confidence of community members and stakeholders, who are likely to be needed for future projects
+- Losing the confidence of community members and stakeholders, which may be difficult to renew for future projects

 A program evaluation should be designed in the planning stage of a project.
 This will clarify the rationale for the program and how the proposed activities target the needs the program intends to address.
-Planning the evaluation before you begin will ensure you are measuring things within the direct and immediate control of the program.
-Learn more about rural program evaluation.
+Planning the evaluation before you begin will ensure you are measuring needs and circumstances within the direct and immediate control of the program.
+You can learn more about rural program evaluation in a later section of this guide.

 Rural Health Research